Specialty Therapy

 Walk and Talk Therapy

-Walk and talk therapy allows us to have a therapeutic conversation while walking outdoors.
-It’s an opportunity to incorporate the benefits of exercise, nature, and therapy at the same time.
-Clients report that the movement of walking and talking can help them feel “unstuck” from thinking patterns they have been struggling with for a long time.
-Research shows that creativity, self-awareness, emotional awareness and other positive therapy outcomes can heighten during movement.
+Walk-and-talk therapy allows us to have a therapeutic conversation while walking outdoors.
+It’s an opportunity to incorporate the benefits of movement, nature, and therapy at the same time.
+Clients report that the combination of walking and talking can help them feel “unstuck” from thinking patterns they have been struggling with for a long time.
+Research shows that creativity, self-awareness, emotional awareness, and other positive therapy outcomes can be heightened during movement.

 Group Therapy

 Group therapy is a form of therapy that involves one or more therapists working with several people at the same time.
-Group therapy can offer a variety of benefits from skill development, psychoeducation about the common issue those in the group are dealing with, emotional support, and community.
+Group therapy can offer a variety of benefits, from sound healing sessions, skill development, psychoeducation about the common issues those in the group are dealing with, emotional support, and community.
 Group sizes range from 6 to 12 participants and will typically be time limited; for instance, meeting one time per week for 8 weeks in a row.
+Our next group, Healthy Relationships After Trauma, will begin on February 18th, 2026.

 What I Can Help With